dmccuk/galaxy-test/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+An example of how to use the role:

 - hosts: servers
   gather_facts: True
   roles:
     - local_facts

 License
 -------